Labic-ICMC-USP/NFeMiner/README.md

-# **NFeMiner – Electronic Invoice Mining**
+# **NFeMiner 2.0 – Electronic Invoice Mining**

-NFeMiner is a framework for processing and analyzing Electronic Invoices (NF-e).
-It combines semantic enrichment with Large Language Models (LLMs), graph-based clustering, Global Trade Item Number (GTIN) estimation.
-The output consists of enriched, structured data that can be indexed in Elasticsearch and visualized through Kibana.
+**NFeMiner** is a framework for processing and analyzing Brazilian Electronic Invoices (NF-e).
+It integrates **semantic enrichment with Large Language Models (LLMs)**, **graph-based clustering**, **GTIN estimation**, and **efficient indexing** to produce enriched, structured data ready for analytics and search.

+## **The Problem**

+NF-e documents often contain **missing fields, inconsistent product descriptions, ambiguous terminology, and a lack of standardization**.
+These issues make it difficult to:

+* Identify **invoices referring to the same product**,
+* Perform reliable **statistical analysis**,
+* Compute aggregated metrics such as **average price**,
+* And integrate data across heterogeneous sources.

+### **How NFeMiner Solves It**

+NFeMiner addresses these challenges by applying:

+* **Semantic enrichment** (LLMs or local fine-tuned models) to correct, normalize, and complete NF-e product descriptions.
+* **Similarity-based clustering** to group invoices that refer to the *same underlying product*.
+* **GTIN estimation** to infer missing identifiers using hybrid matching and machine-learning pipelines.
+* **Indexing and search capabilities** through Elasticsearch for scalable exploration and integration with tools like Kibana.

+The result is a clean, enriched, standardized dataset that supports robust analytics, interoperability, and automated downstream processing.

+---

 ## **NFeMiner Architecture and Processing Flows**